-Open Access makes scientific information freely available on the internet on refereed publications that are stored reliably and permanently.
-Publishing in line with the rules of Open Access guarantees authors the rights to their intellectual property, shortens the path to publication, and reduces production and distribution costs.
+Open Access makes scientific information freely available on the internet in refereed publications that are stored reliably and permanently.
+Publishing in line with the rules of Open Access guarantees the rights to their intellectual property to authors, shortens the path to publication, and reduces production and distribution costs.
 Greater visibility results in free access worldwide and thus to increased citation frequency.
 Open Access also helps maximize the propagation of scientific information.

 Open Access does not mean self-publishing or circumventing the peer review process and publication.
 It is an alternative to traditional publishing on a licensed (closed-access) basis.

-Gold Road means that the original publication is published in Open Access – in an Open-Access journal, or as an individual Open-Access article in a closed-access journal.
-These publications are freely accessible direct from the publisher's platform.
+Gold Road means that the original publication is published Open Access – in an Open Access journal, or as an individual Open Access article in a closed-access journal.
+These publications are freely accessible directly via the publisher's platform.

 Some publishers charge authors a fee for the work involved in publishing their article.
 We provide you with financial support via various memberships and a publication fund.